haimbilia/BuyHub/readme.txt

     => 063444 - Advertiser UI: Some of the labels are not showing in Arabic => 063630 - Admin: UI is not correct after sending the email to the user from the admin's end => 063749 - Admin: While adding a product, drop down and auto suggestions both are showing for the country field.
+    => 063742 - Buyer: When the user clicks on the view button of the discount coupon 'Please configure your location' is coming
+    => 063733 - Buyer: Geo Location: Suggestion to add a clear all button

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last